 SJMS follows the Ohio Department of Health requirements for immunizations.
 Each student must meet the minimum vaccine requirement in order to attend school.
 Please provide an updated copy of the student’s immunization record.
 The full date (month/day/year) of each required vaccination is to be listed on the form.
 The Ohio Department of Health updated immunization requirements for the school year starting in the Fall of 2016.

 For all new students, including kindergarten: An updated copy of the immunization record must be on file no later than two weeks after the student has entered school.

 For all students entering 7th grade: All 7th grade students must have a TDaP booster AND a meningitis vaccination (new for Fall 2016!).
 Please submit an updated copy of the immunization record reflecting your child has received the TDaP and meningitis vaccinations prior to the start of school.

 As required by Ohio law, students will be excluded from school on the 15th day if immunization mandates are not met.

 Medications at School

 Medication cannot be given at school without an authorization from a health care provider!
 Parents may come to school and administer medication to their child as needed.

 Any student needing to take medication during school hours MUST have written authorization from a health care provider and a parent or guardian.
 Medication authorizations are available online.
 The medication will be held in the nurse’s office until such time that it is to be administered.
-Regardless of their age, students may not keep any medications with them and may not self-administer without supervision (except for those students permitted to have epinephrine auto-injectors and inhalers).
+Students may not keep any medication with them and may not self-administer without supervision (except for those students permitted to have epinephrine auto-injectors and inhalers).